-When I was looking for more ideas to add to my 50 Vintage Inspired Halloween Costume article, I found a few posts on ModCloth’s blog about how to Dress for Halloween When You Don’t Like Costumes.
+When I was looking for more ideas to add to my 50 Vintage Inspired Halloween Costume article, I found a few posts on ModCloth’s blog about how to Dress for Halloween When You Don’t Like Costumes (now deleted.)
 This idea of using our normal everyday retro clothing to create a costume that isn’t too “costume-y” resonates with me.
 Some years I am just not in the Halloween spirit, or I run out of time to make something creative, or I simply have nowhere to wear a fun costume to.
 Trying to stay office attire appropriate on Halloween is a whole other challenge.

 So here are 6 ideas for vintage retro Halloween costumes that use clothing you already have or could buy and wear again tomorrow.
 Thank you ModCloth for the idea and for sponsoring this post in 2015.
 It has since been updated with links to current items for sale around the web.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 The most loved nanny of all times, Mary Poppins!
 Her traveling costume is an easy one to re-create and modest enough for a formal work place setting.
 Start with a white blouse and a blue or black skirt.
 A long skirt is more authentic, but a shorter one like above with a pair of black stockings is a bit more youthful (and easier to buy).
 Next, you need a bit of red.
 Mary wears a red bow tie around her shirt collar, but a red belt creates the same cheerful effect.
 A blue or black blazer adds another layer to her costume.
 A small black vintage hat and black boots/heels come next.
 Finally, if you have them, a large leather or woven fabric “carpet bag” and an old long black umbrella are the perfect accessories.